takos22/baguette/docs/user_guide/view.rst

 ------------

-:class:`View` classes allow you to handle a request made to a route with a function for each method, this is useful when you have multiple METHODS for the same route and need to handle each method with a different logic.
+:class:`View` classes allow you to handle a request made to a route with a function for each method, this is useful when you have multiple methods for the same route and need to handle each method with a different logic.
 The most common use case is in an API: